joejag/aws_exam_notes/exam.md

 - Lambda: To access another VPC ElastiCache you need to know VPC Subnet ID and VPC SG ID
 - NACL: Default is block out and in.
 - NLB: Share LB using PrivateLink.
 IAM is just authorization
-- SG: Outbound is allowed by default.
+- SG: For custom: Outbound is allowed by default.
 Inbound is not.
+- SG: For default: Outband is allowed, inbound allows only from the SG
+- ALB: You can connect to instacnes in peered VPCs, ip-addresses, on-prem via DirectConnect or VPN
+- TransitGateway: Multiple VPCs and Mulitple Customer Sites

 # Management & Governance